top of page

 even more significant than ever in Jigsaw Queensland’s 40th anniversary year.

-President of Jigsaw, Dr Trevor Jordan said volunteers are the backbone of the organisation
+President of Jigsaw, Dr Jo-Ann Sparrow said volunteers are the backbone of the organisation

 and are responsible for its very existence.